Achieving Business Agility at Small to Mid-Scale (online book)

-Intention we want to manifest: We want to build our software in an efficient manner.
 This means having the right capacity for the most important work to be done.
 Having the right capacity means we have all the right amounts of the right skills.
 When certain individuals’ skills or experience are in higher demand than they can manifest then they will be constraints to other individuals and teams.

 We need our teams to work together in such a way that the highest items of business value are created quickly.
 In general, items of lower value should not slow down the release of items of higher value.

 The items from the program backlog must be built by the team.
 This implementation work is done by one or more teams.

 Challenge: Some people are constraints.
 People do not want to be constraints.
 The problem is that some people are needed by many different teams.
 There is just not enough of them to go around.

 Challenge: Insufficient collaboration across teams.
 Teams tend to optimize themselves.
 This local optimization does not help throughput but works against it.
 Many a company has had success at the team level only to find that they can’t figure out how the teams should work together.